I am not shy to say this is the best homemade clay I've ever made.

 I meant the clay dry super hard and strong.
 It is now become my favorite clay for sculpting, not just for making miniature or small figurine.

-You can see the texture of best homemade clay slightly different after adding tissue paper in below video.
+You can see the texture of best homemade clay slightly different after adding tissue paper as shown at below video.
 It's no longer stretchy but the clay becomes stronger than before.

 FYI, we have summer in Melbourne now and there were days with 40 and 45 degree Celsius.